guidefari/here_hugo/apps/v2/src/content/bliki/effect-fibers.md

 ---
 title: "What is an Effect fiber?"
 date: 2026-09-07T21:17:02+02:00
-description: "A fiber is a running Effect that can be joined, interrupted, and supervised."
+description: "A fiber is a running Effect that can be joined, interrupted, or stopped with its parent."
 tags: [effect, typescript, concurrency]
 ---